thomatou/reddit/README.md

 <img src="visualisations/average_score_field.jpg" width="750"/>
 </p>

 Interestingly, the traditionally 'soft' sciences, such as psychology, economics, social science, and epidemiology, fare better than 'hard' sciences, such as mathematics or computer science.
-One possible explanation for this, is the fact that results from groundbreaking research in psychology or economics tend to have far more relatable and direct implications on the average person's life, than comparably novel work in mathematics.
+One possible explanation for this is the fact that results from groundbreaking research in psychology or economics tend to have far more relatable and direct implications on the average person's life, than comparably novel work in mathematics.

 Of note, posts that have received a sufficient number of upvotes in a relatively short window tend to make it to the 'front page' of Reddit, where they will be visible to anyone who opens Reddit, and not just people that browse the r/science subreddit.
 This leads to a feeback loop of sorts, whereby posts that gain a lot of traction early on in the r/science subreddit, get subsequently exposed to a much wider array of people by appearing on the 'front page', which results in further upvotes.